Skip to content Where Legends Are Made

 Bio

-A native of Selma, Hatcher brings more than 20 years of experience in clinical social work practice, community-engaged research and higher education to the University of Alabama School of Social Work, where she has assumed the role of Dean.
+A native of Selma, Hatcher brings more than 25 years of experience in clinical social work practice, community-engaged research and higher education to the University of Alabama School of Social Work, where she has assumed the role of Dean.

-Hatcher is the first Black woman to serve as dean in the School’s 54-year history and is keen to advance the School’s social justice and community well-being initiatives.
+Hatcher is the first Black woman to serve as dean in the School’s history and is keen to advance the School’s social justice and community well-being initiatives.

 Hatcher was the inaugural director of the University of North Carolina at Charlotte’s School of Social Work, where she also established and led the School’s Race and Social Equity Academy.
 Prior to her leadership roles at UNCC, Hatcher founded the Center for African American Studies at the University of Texas at Arlington, the first one of its kind in north Texas.
 She also held faculty appointments at UT Arlington’s School of Social Work and Department of Criminology and Criminal Justice.
 Hatcher’s first tenured faculty position was at University of Georgia, along with the administrative role of BSW Program Director.